“The river has great wisdom and whispers its secrets to the hearts of men.” Mark Twain is definitely on to something.

 Availability: Worldwide

 Red Paddle Co. is known for their innovative technology and high-quality paddleboard designs.
-The 11’ Wild MSL gets the benefit of both of these in a board that’s ready for river trips.
+The 11’ Wild MSL benefits from both in a board ready for river trips.

 Bottom Line: The Red Paddle Co.
 11’ Wild MSL is a great choice for a high-quality construction river exploration inflatable paddleboard.